Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Introduction

 There are three common approaches for designing numerical methods for low Mach number flow.
-The first uses asymptotic analysis and other assumptions to simplify the full governing equations (either Euler or Navier-Stokes) into a reduced set of equations which can then be solved using specialised solution strategies \cite{muller_low_1999}, such as the Boussinesq buoyancy equations \cite{rehm_equations_1978,majda_derivation_1985} or multiple pressure variable (MPV) \cite{klein_semi-implicit_1995,roller_calculation_2005} methods.
+The first uses asymptotic analysis and other assumptions to simplify the full governing equations (either Euler or Navier-Stokes) into a reduced set of equations which can then be solved using specialised solution strategies \cite{muller_low_1999}, such as the Boussinesq buoyancy equations \cite{rehm_equations_1978,majda_derivation_1985} or multiple pressure variable (MPV) methods \cite{klein_semi-implicit_1995,roller_calculation_2005}.
 This approach leads to schemes which are highly specialised and often very efficient, however they are restricted to the regimes where the simplifying assumptions hold.
 The second approach extends pressure based methods for incompressible flows - such as SIMPLE or fractional step - to the low Mach number regime.
 These methods have proved particularly useful for low Mach number aeroacoustics \cite{wall_semi-implicit_2002,yu_fast_2021}.
-These methods can leverage the large existing research and code base for incompressible methods, however they also cannot handle mixed Mach number flows.
+These methods can leverage the large existing research and code bases for incompressible methods, however they may only handle mixed Mach number flow with moderate, not high Mach number.
 The third approach is the one considered in this paper: extending density based methods for compressible flows into the low Mach number regime.
-As we shall see, these methods face efficiency and accuracy problems in this regime.
-Turkel 1993 \cite{turkel_review_1993} states three reasons justifying the effort placed into overcoming these issues, which are still valid today.
-Firstly, and possibly most importantly, these methods can handle mixed Mach number flows, a major advantage over the other approaches.
+These methods face efficiency and accuracy problems in this regime, but Turkel 1993 \cite{turkel_review_1993} states three reasons justifying the effort placed into overcoming these issues which are still valid today.
+Firstly, these methods can handle mixed Mach number flows, a major advantage over the other approaches.
 Secondly, these methods handle very naturally flows with large thermal effects which cause large density variations and strong coupling of the energy equation.
-Lastly, as for the second approach, there is a large body of research and software built upon these methods, including effective acceleration techniques and handling of complex geometries which can be taken advantage of \cite{blazek_computational_2015}.\\
+Lastly, there is a large body of research and software built upon these methods which can be taken advantage of, including effective acceleration techniques and handling of complex geometries \cite{blazek_computational_2015}.